Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 A few of my subscribers told me they couldn’t find any creamy Italian dressing at their local supermarkets.
 I live in Philadelphia, and even I noticed there weren’t many markets that carried it.

-I eventually lucked up and found one that did, but most of them sold just the original and Zesty kind.
+I eventually lucked up and found one that did, but most of them only sold the original and the Zesty kind.
 So if you’re unable to find a store that carries creamy Italian dressing, check Amazon.
 You might have more luck finding it there.

 You can also make it yourself, which isn’t hard AT ALL!
 When you DIY, you can customize it to YOUR LIKING!
 My cousin Nydia preferred making it this way as well, if I remember correctly.

-1. Start off by adding about 1/2 cup of dressing to a small mixing bowl.
+1. Start by adding about 1/2 cup of dressing to a small mixing bowl.

 2. Then stir in about a tablespoon of mayo using a fork or whisk, until it’s well combined.